kinkypromise/kinky-download-gate/README.md

 - **Admin login always fails** — likely an unescaped `$` in a bcrypt hash in `.env`.
 Escape each `$` as `\$`, or just use the wizard.
 - **Data gone after restart** — the `data`/`storage` volumes aren't mounted right, or you ran `docker compose down -v`.
 Check the volume mounts and confirm `gate.db` shows up in the host `./data/` folder.
 - **`next start` 500s** — expected; this project uses standalone output.
 Use Docker or `node .next/standalone/server.js`.
+- **502 / "bad gateway" after setting up the proxy** — normal if the app isn't running yet (before Step 7), or the proxy points at the wrong port.
+Confirm the container is up (`docker compose ps`) and that the proxy's port matches your `HOST_PORT`.
+- **Second gate won't start / port already in use** — two gates can't share a port.
+Give each its own `HOST_PORT` in its own `.env`, in its own folder.
 - **`resolve-urn.ts` fails with `invalid_request`** — you pasted too much of the URL.
 Paste only the value between `code=` and `&state`.

 ## Project structure